dalaga/neighborhood-map/README.md

 ### Using Grunt

 1. ```_src/Grunfile.js``` contains configuration for all tasks used in this project.
-2. The default task for grunt is to start a web server and watch for file changes to automatically refresh browser on file changes, lint js files on js file changes, and process responsive images.
+2. The default task for grunt is to start a web server and watch for file changes to automatically refresh browser on file changes, and lint js files on js file changes.
 3. To generate different size images for responsive images:
 	* place original image in ```_src/images_src``` directory
 	* from _src folder run ```grunt responsive_images```.
 According to config 3 images will be generated and placed in the app/img folder.